Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/highrise-homino/rules/_index.md

 {{% rules-block heading="Setup" icon="setup" %}}

+{{% rules-double-view src="setup.webp" alt="Example of how to setup a new game." split="leftheavy" %}}

 Create a deck of **Tenant Tiles** and one for **Room Tiles**.

-Draw 6 tenants from the deck and place them faceup on the table: those are your **Guests**.
+Draw 6 Tenants from the deck and place them faceup on the table: those are your **Guests**.

 Draw 6 room tiles from the deck and also place them faceup on the table: that is your **Market**.

-@TODO: EXAMPLE IMAGE
+Pick anyone to be start player.

+{{% /rules-double-view %}}

 {{% /rules-block %}}